 Nominating Committee: Identifies current and potential Synagogue leaders to serve as Board members and Board Officers.
-Dan Ohms, Chair.
+Steven Garfinkle, Chair.

 Oneg Committee: Organizes and oversees Oneg celebrations that follow Shabbat services and other observances during the synagogue calendar year.
 We maintain a schedule of onegs and assign responsibilities for theses among our members.
 Tours of the kitchen are available for new members by arrangement.
 Joan Wayne, Sarah Witte & Miriam Davids, Co-chairs.